utzcoz/utzcoz.github.io/_posts/2020-05-12-Analyze-window-resizing.markdown

 date:   2020-05-12 13:36 +0800
 ---

-## Code base

-`AOSP` 9.0

-## Usage
+> This article based on `AOSP` 9.0.

 We click the shadow of freeform window, and drag it to resize window.
+And this article will analyze window resizing logic to show how Android window handling resizing actions.

 ## Input flinger